-S. Lu et al., "An Unique Ultracapacitor Direct Integration Scheme in Multilevel Motor Drives for Large Vehicle Propulsion," Conference Record of the 2006 IEEE Industry Applications Conference 41st IAS Annual Meeting, Institute of Electrical and Electronics Engineers (IEEE), Oct 2006.
+S. Lu et al., "An Unique Ultracapacitor Direct Integration Scheme in Multilevel Motor Drives for Large Vehicle Propulsion," Proceedings of the IEEE Industry Applications Conference/41st IAS Annual Meeting (2006, Tampa, FL), vol. 5, pp. 2419-2426, Institute of Electrical and Electronics Engineers (IEEE), Oct 2006.

 Electrical and Computer Engineering

 Cascaded Multilevel Inverter; Energy Storage; Hybrid Converter; Hybrid Vehicle; Regenerative Braking; Ultracapacitor; Vehicle Power Management; Capacitors; Electric Motors; Electric Vehicles; Electric Drives; Supercapacitors; Motor Drives; Vehicle Driving; Propulsion; Inverters; Vehicles; Voltage Control; Energy Management; Electric Propulsion